gdesouza/conflux/README.md

 - Enhanced security with SHA256 hashing instead of MD5
 - Improved error handling and temp file cleanup in mermaid processing

+## Development

+### Session Summaries

+Development session summaries are maintained in [`docs/sessions/`](docs/sessions/) to provide context continuity between development sessions.
+These summaries document:

+- Feature implementation details and architectural decisions
+- Key technical insights and lessons learned
+- Implementation approach and rationale
+- Files modified and their purposes
+- Test coverage and validation approach

+This helps maintain context for future development work and provides valuable historical information about the project's evolution.

+### Contributing

+When contributing to this project:
+1. Follow the existing code structure and patterns
+2. Add comprehensive tests for new features
+3. Update documentation (README, session summaries)
+4. Use the session summary template for significant changes

 ## License

 MIT